What makes us different?

 Comprehensive legal support

-The CNPS provides comprehensive legal support to help you navigate the broad range of legal issues that can arise in your practice.
+The CNPS offers comprehensive legal support to help you navigate the broad range of legal issues that can arise in your practice.
 We can typically extend assistance in different types of legal proceedings, from claims and civil proceedings, to human rights complaints, investigations under privacy legislation, child protection legislation, protection of persons in care legislation, inquests, public inquiries and witness appearances.
 CNPS protection also generally extends to allegations of breach of privacy, abuse, defamation, which are often excluded from commercial professional liability coverage.

 Duration of protection